On singularity formation for the two dimensional unsteady Prandtl system around the axis: Notation

 the integration being with respect to the variables $y$, $Y$ or $Z$ to be defined later on.
 Note that the origin will not be preserved by the change of variables: $y=0$ does not correspond to $Y=0$ and the integrals do not start from the same point.
-Consider the Hermite polynomials: \be \lab{eq:defhi} h_0=1, \ \ h_1=\sqrt 3 Y, \ \ h_2=3Y^2-2. \ee The heat kernel will be denoted by:
+Recall the Hermite polynomials: \be \lab{eq:defhi} h_0=1, \ \ h_1=\sqrt 3 Y, \ \ h_2=3Y^2-2. \ee The heat kernel will be denoted by: \be \lab{eq:defheatkernel} K_t (x)=\frac{1}{(4\pi t)^{\frac 12}}e^{-\frac{x^2}{4t}}. \ee We write $A\leq CB$ if $A,B\geq 0$ with a positive constant $C$ that is independent of all other parameters at stake in the analysis, we call such a constant "universal".
+The value of such a constant $C$ then may vary from one line to another.
+We also write $A\lesssim B$ if $A\leq C B$, and $O(B)$ means a quantity that is $\lesssim B$.
+We write $C(K)$ for example to precise that the constant depends only on some parameter $K$.
+Finally, $A\approx B$ if $A\lesssim B$ and $B\lesssim A$.